Energinet-DataHub/geh-core/source/App/documents/authorization.md

     }
 ```

-It is possible to combine multiple permissions (Organization || GridAreas), if an endpoint requires any of the specified permissions.
+It is possible to combine multiple permissions (organizations:view || grid-areas:manage), if an endpoint requires any of the specified permissions.

 ```C#
     [HttpPost]